 Where an employee is found to have been unfairly dismissed the Employment Tribunal will consider whether to make any of the following awards (and in the following order): reinstatement, re-engagement and compensation.
 Reinstatement means ‘your job back’, re-engagement means ‘a job with the Company’ and compensation means ‘money’.
 As both reinstatement and re-engagement orders are incredibly rare given the usual order is compensation.

 Most unfair dismissal claims are subject to a maximum amount of compensation.
 A few rare types of unfair dismissal claim are not limited.
 An example of one of these rare types is unfair dismissal by reason of whistle blowing.
-This means that some executives try and bring their unfair dismissal claim as a whistleblowing claim simply to get round the tribunal limit.
+This means that some people try and bring their unfair dismissal claim as a whistle blowing claim simply to get round the tribunal limit.
+Tribunals are ‘alive’ to this tactic and therefore look critically at such claims.

 The second calculation by the Employment Tribunal is an estimate of future losses.
 This would take into account what the employee has done to find a job and whether the employee has actually found a job.
 This will be based on the evidence shown by the employee and perhaps the Tribunal’s knowledge and common sense.
 The Tribunal will form a view of the chances of the employee obtaining employment in the future or if he or she has already found alternative employment, it will work out the difference in wages between the old and the new job and estimate how long the losses will continue.
 It won’t look too far into the future as this would just be speculation.
 A rough rule of thumb is that it won’t award future losses of more than 12 or 18 months and much less if the employee could reasonably have been expected to find another job quicker.
 Future losses for a much longer period might however be awarded in a case where it is reasonable to assume that the person might not work again – for example a person just a few years off retirement.
 A good tip for companies facing unfair dismissal claims it thinks it might lose is to keep a record of all jobs that the employee could apply for after his or her dismissal.
 This might be as simple as cutting out the relevant adverts from the local job paper.
 This information could then be used to challenge the employee’s claim that he or she has not been able to find a new job.